bhaskarkoley87/SpringBootOnkubernetes/README.md

 3. Docker Desktop 19.03.8 with Kubernetes enabled
 4. Maven installed
 5. Any IDE for code edit
+6. Profile creation in SonarCloud

 ** If any above item is not installed in you machine, please see at the bottom.
 I have given the steps to install all items.

 ## Steps to run the application on Kubernetes
 1. Clone the Github repository.
+2. Dependencis need to add for the application.
+3. Configuration for Swagger.
+4. Configuration for Log4j2.
-2. Build the code.
+5. Build the code.
+6. Build for SonarCloude report for Code Quality gate.
-3. Build the Docker image and push to Docker hub.
+7. Build the Docker image and push to Docker hub.
-4. Deploy the application and required services on Kubernetes.
+8. Deploy the application and required services on Kubernetes.
-5. Expose the application in Kubernetes.
+9. Expose the application in Kubernetes.
+10. Final output from the Service.
+11. Swagger UI output.

 ### 1. Clone the Github repository